husnjak/IGDB-API-JVM/README.md

 * imageURL = https://images.igdb.com/igdb/image/upload/t_screenshot_huge/mnljdjtrh44x4snmierh.png
 */
 ```
+More information about images can be found [here](https://api-docs.igdb.com/#images)
 ## Exceptions
 The wrapper throws an `RequestException` on every exception from the API.
 This exception hold three things:
 * HTTP status code